kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - The Book of Mormon was translated from reformed Egyptian on a set of golden plates, while *View of the Hebrews* is talking about a set of buried parchments written in Hebrew.
 - The Book of Mormon never mentions the word "hieroglyph".

-But the contents of this book make it clear that many ideas present in the Book of Mormon reflect the views Americans had of indigenous people at the time.
+But the contents of *View of the Hebrews* make it clear that many ideas present in the Book of Mormon reflect the views Americans had of indigenous people at the time.

 ### to do

-- [ ] check out this [interview](https://www.mormonstories.org/podcast/applying-higher-criticism-to-mormon-scripture-david-bokovoy/) with David Bokovoy about higher criticism
 - [ ] talk about DNA issues ([source](https://www.mormonstories.org/podcast/three-geneticists-respond-lds-essay-dna-book-of-mormon-michael-ash/))

 ## similarity of the Book of Mormon to its 19th century theological context